A Program Logic for Abstract (Hyper)Properties: Semantic Model

-This construction can be carried out either in the simple monoid over $\Int$ (Example~\ref{ex:monoid-lattice-constructions-simple}), in which all elements of $\Int$ belong to the basis, or in the irreducible monoid over $\Int$ (Example~\ref{ex:monoid-lattice-constructions-irr-lat}), namely $(\Int, \sqsubseteq, \sqcup, \liftIr{\Int})$, where the basis elements are the irreducibles, namely, $\liftIr{\Int} = \set {\interval{z}{z} \mid z \in \Z}\cup\{\varnothing\}$.
-In the former case, we recover the inductive abstract semantics (cf.~\S~\ref{ss:inductive-semantics}) for the interval abstraction (as seen, e.g., in \cite{cousot21,min-tut17}), whereas the latter yields a strictly finer semantics, as illustrated by the following example.
+This construction can be carried out either in the simple monoid over $\Int$ (cf.~\S~\ref{ex:monoid-lattice-constructions-simple}), in which all elements of $\Int$ belong to the basis, or in the irreducible monoid over $\Int$ (cf.~\S~\ref{ex:monoid-lattice-constructions-irr-lat}), namely $(\Int, \sqsubseteq, \sqcup, \liftIr{\Int})$, where the basis elements are the irreducibles, namely, $\liftIr{\Int} = \set {\interval{z}{z} \mid z \in \Z}\cup\{\varnothing\}$.
+In the former case, we recover the inductive abstract semantics (cf.~\S~\ref{ss:inductive-semantics}) for the interval abstraction (as seen, e.g., in \cite{cousot21,min-tut17}), whereas the latter yields a strictly finer semantics, as illustrated by the following example. \end{instance}